+A dynamical system is called chaotic if it satisfies the three properties: boundedness, infinite recurrence and sensitive dependence on initial conditions [1-2].
 Chaos theory investigates the qualitative and numerical study of unstable aperiodic behaviour in deterministic nonlinear dynamical systems.
-A dynamical system is called chaotic if it satisfies the three properties: boundedness, infinite recurrence and sensitive dependence on initial conditions [1-2].

 In 1963, Lorenz [3] discovered a 3-D chaotic system when he was studying a 3-D weather model for atmospheric convection.
 After a decade, Rössler [4] discovered a 3-D chaotic system, which was constructed during the study of a chemical reaction.

-These classical chaotic systems paved the way to the discovery of many 3-D chaotic systems such as Arneodo system [5], Sprott systems [6], Chen system [7], Lü-Chen system [8], Cai system [9], Tigan system [10], etc. Many new chaotic systems have been also discovered in the recent years like Sundarapandian systems [11, 12], Vaidyanathan systems [13-42], Pehlivan system [43], Pham system [44], etc.
+Recently, many 3-D chaotic systems have been announced in the literature such as Arneodo system [5], Sprott systems [6], Chen system [7], Lü-Chen system [8], Cai system [9], Tigan system [10], etc. Many new chaotic systems have been also discovered in the recent years like Sundarapandian systems [11, 12], Vaidyanathan systems [13-42], Pehlivan system [43], Pham system [44], etc.